malexan/exitpoll/README.md

 exitpoll
 ========

-Package for processing of data from sms messages and publishing a webreport
+~~Package~~ Script for processing of data from sms messages and publishing a webreport